JoFlo07/sevdesk-tech-blog/readme.md

 # What is this?

 This is the sevDesk Techblog - hosted at https://tech.sevdesk.com.

-Tobin and Raphael are currently responsible.
-But everyone is encouraged to join the team.
+Everyone at sevDesk is encouraged to join the cause and write new articles.
 Feel free to reach out.
 We are superhappy about feedback!

 More: